rainbow-mind-machine/rainbow-mind-machine/rainbowmindmachine/README.md

 # Other Notes

-## Keymaker
+## TwitterKeymaker

-Keymaker is the only class that uses apikeys.py, which contains the app's consumer tokens. these are used to get authentication tokens.
+TwitterKeymaker is the only class that uses apikeys.py, which contains the app's consumer tokens.
+These are used to get authentication tokens.

-The app-level information in apikeys is also bundled with the account-level information created by Keymaker, so Keymaker puts both into the Json file it creates.
+The app-level information in apikeys is also bundled with the account-level information created by TiwtterKeymaker, so TwitterKeymaker puts both into the Json file it creates.

 This way, apikeys.py is only required once, at time of key creation.